wmedrano/livi-rs/README.md

 use livi;

 let mut world = livi::World::new();
+// Running a plugin for less samples than MIN_BLOCK_SIZE or more samples than
+// MAX_BLOCK_SIZE will fail.
 const MIN_BLOCK_SIZE: usize = 1;
 const MAX_BLOCK_SIZE: usize = 256;
 const SAMPLE_RATE: f64 = 44100.0;